INRIX-rebecca-davey/hack-evening-2017/README.md

 Link to data on data.gov.uk site: https://data.gov.uk/dataset/road-traffic-accidents

-We chose this dataset for a few reasons
+We chose this dataset for a few reasons:
 * it's relevant to our own work!
 We love traffic data.
 * it's nearly local, just a short hop across the Penines away
 * it has so many features!
 Great for machine learning, and rich for visualisation and mapping